10. How to Pay for a War: Part 2#

 where to economize on notation we adopt the convention that for the linear state matrices \(R_t \equiv R_{s_t}, Q_t \equiv W_{s_t}\) and so on.

-We’ll continue to use this convention also for the linear state matrices \(A, B, W\) and so on below.
+We’ll use this convention for the linear state matrices \(A, B, W\) and so on below.

 Because the payoff function also includes the penalty parameter for rescheduling, we have: